JAYASREE24032006/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

 FREQUENCY = 1/(TOTAL TIME) = 1/4 = 250Hz

-## Result :
+## RESULT :
-A PWM Signal is generated using the following frequency and various duty cycles are simulated
+A PWM Signal is generated using the following frequency and various duty cycles are simulated successfully.